 This will prevent gas from sloshing out during transit.

-Remember, vented gas caps have holes in them to allow vapors to escape to relieve pressure.
+Remember, vented gas caps have holes to allow vapors to escape to relieve pressure.

-Even on short trips these noxious gas fumes can permeate your car’s interior.
+These noxious gas fumes can permeate your car’s interior, even on short trips.

 To prevent this –